onnela-lab/forest/docs/source/development.md

   * _Or speed it up with `pytest -n 10` to run tests in parallel_
 * To validate the citation file: `cffconvert -i CITATION.cff --validate`

+Please see the [CONTRIBUTING.md](../../CONTRIBUTING.md) file for more detailed information on contributing to Forest.

 ### Documentation
 Install required dependencies:
 ```shell